Surgery to Fix Openings in the Upper Lip and Roof of the Mouth (Cleft Lip, Cleft Palate Surgery) in Children: What to Expect

 When to stop eating and drinking

-- 8 hours before the procedure
+- 8 hours before

 Your child must stop eating meat, fried foods, or fatty foods.